-Venetian Hotel Las Vegas, is one of the top attractions on the strip and it features an amazing Venice, Italy themed design.
-When visiting the hotel, you can imagine for a few seconds that you are actually in Italy… But this is not the point.
-You definitely are in the city of ALL possibilities :)
+Venetian Hotel Las Vegas is one of the top attractions on the strip, and it features an amazing Venice, Italy themed design.
+When visiting the hotel you can imagine for a few seconds that you are actually in Italy… But this is not the point.
+You are definitely in the city of ALL possibilities :)

 Located at the heart of the famous Strip, the whole complex has Venice, Italy written all over it.

 They are so spectacular that you can actually take a tour of the hotel with your head up the whole time.
-Luckily, I had my husband with me to constantly remind me to give attention to the other attractions as well.
+Luckily, I had my husband with me to constantly remind me to pay attention to the other attractions as well.

 Apart from the ceiling that really captures your attention, the lobby fountain is also stylish and wonderful to look at.
 It’s main feature is a beautiful golden globe with statues and zodiac symbols.

 Another neat water feature is the fountain in the lobby.
 It is a common practice for tourists to throw coins in fountains…They do that either to make a wish or in the belief that by doing this they will come back someday.

 In this case, the hotel donates the coins to The Dr. Miriam and Sheldon G. Adelson Center to help combat drug addiction.
 What a wonderful way to give back to society.

 Click on any images for a larger format.

 I have also uploaded some of these photos to my Fine Art America / Las Vegas gallery.
 If you are interested, they are available as art prints in various formats and sizes.